 Mr. Aguilera is a medical physicist and serves as assistant program director of the medical physics residency program.
 He received a bachelor’s degree from Oregon State University and a master's degree in medical physics from Georgia Institute of Technology.
 He is based at the Mid-Columbia Medical Center, Dalles, Oregon.

 Dr. Junell is an associate professor of medical physics and serves as assistant program director of the medical physics residency program.
 She received her medical and doctorate degrees in Medical Physics from the University of Wisconsin.

 Mr. Merz is a medical physicist.
 He received a bachelor's degree in physics from University of Hawaii and a master’s degree in medical physics from University of Toledo.

 Dr. Zhang is an associate professor of medical physics.
 He holds a doctorate and master’s degree in electrical engineering from University of California.
 His areas of interests are the development of a novel 4D CBCT approach using deformation maps & respiration modeling and scatter artifact reduction & image quality enhancement through modulating X-ray beam energy in the CBCT system.

 Dr. Heard is an assistant professor of medical physics.
 He received a master’s and doctorate in medical physics from the University of Texas Graduate School of Biomedical Sciences in Houston, Texas.

-Monica Kishore, M.S. serves as Physics Residency Program Director.
+Monica Kishore, M.S. serves as Physics Residency Program Director and as past president of the Northwest Chapter of the American Association of Physicists in Medicine (NWAAPM).
 She received a bachelor’s degree in Physics from Haverford College and a master’s degree in Medical Physics from Duke University.
 After completing her physics residency in 2013, she joined the Radiation Medicine faculty.
 She is a Member-at-Large of the Educators’ Collaborative.